-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening There is no There is no A one-time screening ultrasound for people coinsurance, coinsurance, at risk.
+The plan only covers this screening if copayment, or copayment, or you have certain risk factors and if you get a deductible for deductible for referral for it from your physician, physician members eligible for members eligible for assistant, nurse practitioner, or clinical nurse this preventive this preventive specialist. screening. screening.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain Covered services include: \$35 copayment for \$35 copayment for Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: each Medicare- covered visit. each Medicare- covered visit.
-For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain Covered services include: \$35 copayment for each Medicare- \$35 copayment for each Medicare- Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: covered visit. covered visit.
+For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain (continued) a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$100 copayment for each one-way Medicare-covered trip. \$100 copayment for each one-way Medicare-covered trip.
+Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$100 copayment for each one-way Medicare-covered trip. \$100 copayment for each one-way Medicare-covered trip.
 UCare follows Original Medicare.
-Original Medicare doesn't cover ambulance services months, you can get an annual wellness visit to develop or update a personalized
+Original Medicare doesn't cover ambulance services